BuilderIO/partytown/docs/sveltekit.md

 </svelte:head>
 ```

-## 2. Copy the Partytown files to the local filesystem using the Vite plugin
+## 2. Copy the Partytown files to the local filesystem

-Adopting [this strategy](https://partytown.builder.io/copy-library-files#vite) from the Partytown+Vite docs:
+Adopting [this strategy](https://partytown.builder.io/copy-library-files#vite) from the Partytown + Vite docs:

 ```js
 // vite.config.js